 What’s interesting is that we now have architectures that solve object recognition which are very different from CNNs, namely visual transformers (ViT).
 They are architecturally different from brains, and while they perform well on ImageNet, they underperform in predicting single-neuron responses.
 So now we have a clear example of a disconnect between ImageNet performance and similarity to the brain, and that strengthens the claim that core object recognition is like a CNN.

 So on the one hand, the data from BrainScore says that CNNs are the best models of core object recognition, yet there are pretty stark ways in which early visual processing is unlike a CNN, some of which I’ve mentioned already, others which have been highlighted in Grace Lindsay’s excellent review.

 Would Brain-Score, in theory, rate better a model which respects the distinction between excitation and inhibition (Dale’s law)?
-That seems unlikely, since there are no cell type annotations in the datasets.
-Would it rate better a foveated model, or one that doesn’t have weight sharing?
+That seems unlikely since there are no cell type annotations in the datasets.
+Would it rate better a foveated model or one that doesn’t have weight sharing?
 Again, unlikely, since as Tiago Marques points out, for technical reasons, most datasets are taken in the parafovea.
 In any case, the metric used to score the models is rotation invariant, so it wouldn’t be able to tell these cases apart.
 As Simon Kornblith points out, choices of metrics are not falsifiable.
-The right approach for choosing metrics is the axiomatic one, as demonstrated in Simon’s CKA paper: the modeller or the community decides what the right metric is based off of design criterias that represent what they think is interesting about the data.
+The right approach for choosing metrics is the axiomatic one, as demonstrated in Simon’s CKA paper: the modeller or the community decides what the right metric is based on design criteria that represent what they think is interesting about the data.